Rikishi

 A (力士, rikishi), (相撲取り, sumōtori) or, more colloquially, (お相撲さん, osumōsan), is a sumo wrestler.
 Although used to define all wrestlers participating in sumo wrestling matches, the term is more commonly used to refer to professional wrestlers, employed by the Japan Sumo Association, who participate in professional sumo tournaments (called honbasho) in Japan, the only country where sumo is practiced professionally.

 Professional rikishi follow traditions dating back to the Edo period, and therefore follow a number of codes and customs in their daily lives that distinguish them from other martial artists.
 Their life as professionals revolves around the observance of traditional rules that apply both to their life in the community and to the way they dress, the latter rules evolving according to the rank a wrestler has reached during his career.

-Coming from many different nationalities, rikishi are the only employees of the Japan Sumo Association who can run the organization once they have chosen to retire.
+Coming from many nationalities, rikishi are the only employees of the Japan Sumo Association who can run the organization once they have chosen to retire.
 However, only a tiny fraction of wrestlers are given this opportunity, leaving the vast majority of the sport's retirees in a precarious situation.

 The number of active rikishi peaked at 943 in May 1994, at the height of the "WakaTaka boom", but had declined to 599 by January 2024.
 The decline in the number of recruits applying to become professionals is a major topic in sumo, as it regularly breaks records for the lowest number of recruits.